Lectures on piecewise distance-preserving maps: Final remarks

 \parbf{Akopyan's approximation theorem.} This theorem also admits direct generalizations to higher dimensions.
 Moreover the condition that $f$ is piecewise linear is redundant.
 This is because any distance non-expanding map from a polyhedral space to $\RR^m$ can be approximated by piecewise linear distance non-expanding maps.

 The 2-dimensional case was proved by Krat in her thesis \cite{krat}.
-In \cite{akopyan}, Akopyan noticed that Brehm's extension theorem simplifies the proof and also makes it possible to prove the higher dimensional case.
+In~\cite{akopyan}, Akopyan noticed that Brehm's extension theorem simplifies the proof and also makes it possible to prove the higher dimensional case.

 Much earlier, an analogous question was considered by Burago and Zalgaller.
-They proved that any piecewise linear embedding of a $2$-dimensional polyhedral surface in $\RR^3$ can be approximated by a piecewise distance preserving embedding; see \cite{burago-zalgaller-0} and \cite{burago-zalgaller}.
+They proved that any piecewise linear embedding of a $2$-dimensional polyhedral surface in $\RR^3$ can be approximated by a piecewise distance-preserving embedding; see \cite{burago-zalgaller-0,burago-zalgaller}.

 \parbf{Rumpling the sphere.} Theorem \ref{thm:S2->R2} admits the following generalization, which can be proved along the same lines.